Discover more from Charlotte's Book

 “Maybe she just looks the other way.”

-Recently, I have been armed with this information regarding someone else’s marriage.
-It’s weighing on me like a ton of bricks.
-Like a massive karmic decision I have to make.
-It’s as if the universe forced this information upon me to ‘do good’ for someone else.
-Because I learned how painful it was to be in the dark.
-The world wants me to help someone else.
-Ok.
-Ok.
-Maybe I am reading into it too much.
-But COVID is making me a lot more theoretical.
-But getting back on track here, once you unleash this information on someone it cannot be undone.
-And you have changed their world forever.
+I was armed with this information regarding someone else's marriage for well over two years.
+I debated telling my friend constantly, like a massive karmic decision I had to make.
+It's as if the universe forced this information upon me to 'do good' for someone else because I learned how painful it was to be in the dark.

-Be prepared to lose the friend.
-Your friend may never speak to you again.
+But be prepared to lose the friend.
 It’s a risk.
 It’s one thing to have a feeling your husband might be unfaithful, it’s another ballgame to know that other people know and confront you with it.
 Your friendship may be damaged forever.
 Make sure to include in the conversation that whatever decisions they make – you have absolutely no judgements held.

 Tell them not to confront their spouse.
 You do not want your friend to immediately confront their husband or partner.
 Advise them to digest, think about it, marinate, take a week to really and truly think about the news they have learned.
 Formulate a plan.
 The absolute worst thing you can do is react immediately.

 So – what would you do?
 Let me know in the comments.

 Image credit: Manhattan is a 1979 comedy-drama by WoodyAllen.
 Woody Allen stars as a twice-divorced 42-year-old comedy writer who dates a 17-year-old girl but falls in love with his best friend's mistress.